-In 2016, THE MANUSCRIPT won Lit Rejections’ inaugural Short Story Prize contest in 2016.
+In 2016, THE MANUSCRIPT won Lit Rejections’ inaugural Short Story Prize contest.
 Cara finally musters the nerve to query her dream agent with her beloved manuscript.
 Unfortunately, she accidentally mailed in the wrong pages.
 To cover her mistake, she does the only thing that makes sense – she breaks into the agent’s office to get it back.

 Read the full story below.